Harbour times, bridges, speed limits, powered vessels, depth and dredgers, craft restrictions and events

-Bristol Harbour is open for navigation by day and night, although Netham Lock at the far end of the Feeder Canal is closed at night.
+Bristol Harbour is open for navigation, day and night.
+Netham Lock at the far end of the Feeder Canal is closed at night.

-If you're navigating after dusk your craft must display an all-round white light.
-If you don't display this light then you'll have your licence revoked.
+If you're navigating after dusk, your craft must display a navigation light.
+If you don't display this light, your licence will be revoked.

 Speed limits